Graduate Student Teaching Training and Guidelines

 - details concerning how and when applicants should accept or decline a position

-- Departments and Core Curriculum programs must provide Teaching Fellows with appointment letters that indicate:
+- Departments and Core Curriculum programs must provide Teaching Assistants with appointment letters that conform to the standard University-wide templates provided by the Office of the Dean of GSAS.

-- Depending on the department and assignment, the expected time commitment for Teaching Fellow duties should never exceed twenty hours.
+- Depending on the department and assignment, the expected time commitment for Teaching Assistant duties should never exceed twenty hours.

-- Despite efforts to ensure that procedures for making teaching assignments are fair and that training for teaching responsibilities is adequate, disagreements and misunderstandings may arise.
+- Despite efforts to ensure that procedures for making teaching assignments are fair and that training for teaching responsibilities is adequate, disagreements may arise.
 Graduate students and faculty should make every effort to resolve these differences by working together toward a satisfactory resolution.
-If these measures fail, they may elevate them to the Associate Dean of Academic and Student Affairs at GSAS.
+If these measures fail, they may elevate them to the DGS or the chair of the department.
+If the matter is still not resolved, they may raise it to the Associate Dean of Academic and Student Affairs at GSAS.
 If the dean is unable to resolve the matter, students may choose to resort to the internal GSAS grievance procedure.

-- Teaching Fellows are to be assigned only to undergraduate courses, or to those with predominantly undergraduate populations (i.e., up to the 4000-level).
+- Teaching Assistants are to be assigned only to undergraduate courses, or to those with predominantly undergraduate populations (i.e., up to the 4000-level).

 Policy on Teaching at Columbia University Affiliates